How to Find the PERFECT Place to Stay in Tokyo (Even on a Budget)

 • Take the Haneda Airport Limousine Bus directly from the airport to Shinjuku.
 It should cost ¥1,510 and take one hour and five minutes.

-Shinjuku is an Ideal Place for Those Looking for…
+Shinjuku is Ideal for Those Looking for…

 • Quintessential Japanese experience